newrelic/nri-flex/docs/apis/commands.md

         split_by: (\w+)\s+(\w+)\s+(\w+)
 ```

-In this example we are executing a command, `service`, using Powershell as the command shell.
+In this example we are executing a command, `service`, using `powershell` as the command shell.

 ###  <a name='Specifyatimeout'></a>Specify a timeout